Professor

 Students should be able to understand and apply the concepts of algebra and functions to solve problems related to geometry and construction.

-Main topics: basic notions of set theory; introduction to logic; real numbers, axiom of completeness; complex numbers; elements of topology, accumulation points, Bolzano-Weierstrass theorem, Cantor's theorem; elementary functions, behavior of the function and interpretation of the graphs, injective, surjective and bijective applications, inverse, increasing and decreasing functions, composite function, monotone function; limit of a function, properties of the limit, continuity of a function, Weierstass theorem, intermediate value theorem, discontinuity; derivatives, analytical and geometric meaning of the derivative, fundamental theorems of differential calculus, Fermat's theorem, Rolle's theorem, Lagrange's theorem; applications of derivatives, inflection points, asymptotes; local and global extrema; Riemann integral, necessary and sufficient conditions for the existence of the Riemann integral, integration by parts and by change of variable, fundamental theorem of integral calculus.
+Main topics: basic notions of set theory; introduction to logic; real numbers, completeness axiom; complex numbers; elements of topology, accumulation points, Bolzano-Weierstrass theorem, Cantor theorem; elementary functions, function behaviour, interpretation of graphs, injectivity, surjectivity, bijectivity, inverse, increasing and decreasing function, composite function, monotonic functions; the limit of a function, properties of the limit, continuity of a function, Weierstass theorem, intermediate value theorem, discontinuities; derivatives, analytic and geometric notions of derivative, fundamental theorems on differential calculus, Fermat theorem, Rolle theorem, Lagrange theorem, applications of derivatives, inflection points, asymptotes; local and global extrema; Riemann integral, sufficient and necessary conditions for the existence of Riemann integral, integration by parts and change of variable, fundamental theorem of integral calculus.
 Linear algebra: matrices, determinant, rank, linear systems.

 Prerequisites

-Basic mathematical knowledge acquired from high school such as: first and second degree algebraic equations and inequalities, powers, exponentials, logarithms and trigonometric functions.
-These topics will be taken up again in the pre-course held every year before the start of the course.
+Basic mathematical knowledge acquired from high school, such as algebraic equations and inequalities of first and second order, power, exponential, logarithmic and trigonometric functions.
+These topics are resumed in the pre course that is held every year before the beginning of the course.

 Lectures in the classroom and exercises carried out with the aid of computer projections.

-The exam consists of two tests, written (2 or 3 hours) and oral (40 minutes).
-You can access the oral test only if you have passed the written one.
+The exam consists of two parts, written (2 or 3 hours) and oral (40 minutes).
+Admission to the oral test is allowed only to who already passed the written test.